The Internet Has Already Devoured ‘This Is America’

 Also like Clockwork’s Ludovico treatment, “This Is America” hasn’t entirely achieved what looks to be the intended effect.
 In a week, it turned from a valuable talking point to fodder for internet shitposts and parodies.
 Glover’s work has been diced up into “Beyoncé Always on Beat” style mashups that snap on the peppiness of his dance moves and the shock of the gun blasts without reckoning with the fact they’re trivializing violence.
 A popular blend played Carly Rae Jepsen’s “Call Me Maybe” under the video’s violent cold open and drew such a virulent response that the creator issued a mea culpa saying it was an innocent endeavor that had “spiraled out of control.”
 By Sunday, the crude Canadian vlogger and performer Nicole Arbour had cut a tacky “woman’s edit.”
 As of Tuesday, there’s a version for just about any group of humans you can imagine, including awkward rock and djent covers and remixes.

 What was very recently a jarring conversation piece about the toxic treatment of a specific community by its own nation at large is, for many now, just a witless tapestry, garish visuals augmented and passed around wily internet spaces free of their original meaning.
 We used to give Drake credit for making music videos that felt designed specifically to be devoured piecemeal as tinier memes, but increasingly, it seems as though this response is just the natural flow of information now.
-I’ve recently had great talks with friends about content collapse — the social media theory which suggests that posting to a global internet audience flattens your content’s specific cultural or ideological underpinnings — and done some grumbling about “irony poisoning,” the ouroboros effect that states that devouring crass, edgy memes lead to ironic detachment, which ultimately spawns crasser and edgier memes.
+I’ve recently had great talks with friends about context collapse — the social media theory which suggests that posting to a global internet audience flattens your content’s specific cultural or ideological underpinnings — and done some grumbling about “irony poisoning,” the ouroboros effect that states that devouring crass, edgy memes lead to ironic detachment, which ultimately spawns crasser and edgier memes.

 Both concepts help unpack the disconcerting speed and tastelessness of some of the response to “This Is America,” but neither these ideas nor the immediate crowning of the song and video as genius saddles its creators with much responsibility.
 Now, it is usually unwise to weaponize an audience’s response against the art it is reacting to, because the most common outcome from the behavior is resentment for artists who have done nothing but create something compelling enough for fans to fight about.
 It is not J. Cole’s fault that some fans say “you need to have a certain level of intelligence” to understand his raps.
 The Beyhive and the Navy strike in defense of Beyoncé and Rihanna because black women’s artistry is perennially under attack, not because they are doing their favorite artist’s bidding.
 “This Is America” has flaws, though, and to see them surface, you need only watch white viewers watch it happening.